Incanus3/exil-ruby/Readme.md

 # What?
-This is a proof of concept rewrite of my Expert System in Lisp project
+This is a proof of concept rewrite of my Expert System in Lisp project in Ruby

 See https://github.com/Incanus3/dipl-ruby/blob/master/spec/integration/inference_spec.rb for what it can do.